nikhi5699/Ansible-Terraform/README.md

 # Ansible-Terraform
 Creating a VPC, Subnet, Security Group and an Ubuntu Instance and Installing nginx server on it using Ansible Playbook

-Configure the aws using "aws configure" command and add Access key and corresponding secret access keys then run the following commands
+Configure the aws using "$aws configure" command and add Access key and corresponding secret access keys then run the following commands on the instance.

 terraform init - to initialize and download the plugins.